Uncle Stock Review

 Plans | Costs | Pricing

-Uncle Stock has three possible subscription packages increasing in features and price: Bronze, Silver and Gold.
+Uncle Stock has three possible subscription packages increasing in features and price: Copper, Bronze, Silver and Gold.
 Without any subscription it is already possible to see financial metrics, price information, news and charts.

+Copper gives you a quick check service of some scores, advice and price target.
 Bronze is the basic screener including a lot of the tool’s strengths like the variety of financial information and global coverage.
 Bronze it is perfect to find a stock and analyze it deeply.

 The largest incentive to take the Silver option is possibility to optimize your strategy using the integrated backtest.
 Also your user experience improves as saving queries, a personalized view and recalculating scores are possible now.